ericwlange/AndroidJSCore/README.md

 ##### Note: The JavaScriptCore library is built using [The Hemroid Project](https://github.com/ericwlange/hemroid)

-The shared libraries are included in binary form.
-If you need to build the libraries directly for any reason, you can do it via `hemroid`.
+The Webkit shared libraries are included in binary form in the repository at `AndroidJSCore/AndroidJSCore-library/jni/lib`.
+Under most circumstances, you will have no need to build those libraries yourself.
+However, if for any reason you feel the need to build the libraries directly, it must be done via `hemroid`.

 [`hemroid`](https://github.com/ericwlange/hemroid) is a package manager for Android, similar in intent to Homebrew on OSX or `apt` on Linux.
 The JavaScriptCore library is part of WebKit.  `hemroid` manages the tweaks